cisco/mindmeld/docs/source/userguide/entity_resolver.rst

 **sort factor**      An optional numeric value.
 Entities with a higher sort factor will be ranked above those with a lower value and similar textual similarity.
 ==================== ===

 In the food ordering blueprint where a ``dish`` is an entity type, the ``dish`` entity mapping file contains a list of all possible dishes that a user could order.
 Here is an example of what a couple of entries in the ``dish`` entity mapping file may look like.

 .. code-block:: javascript

+    {
+      "kb_index_name": "menu_items",
+      "kb_field_name": "name",
-    [
+      "entities": [
         {
             "cname": "Baigan Bharta",
             "id": "B01DN55TFO",